 *Click to view brochures

-The Arts Festival is a Community Interest Company and is run by a group of trustees:
+The Arts Festival is a Community Interest Company run by volunteers and overseen by a board of trustees and anyone wishing to help may contact us through firstname.lastname@example.org

 Hugh Sturzaker, Chair